Largest eigenvalue and top eigenvector statistics of large Euclidean random matrices: Largest eigenvalue

 The average largest eigenvalue thus coincides with the Lagrange multiplier $\ii\lambda^*$ at the saddle point (as usually happens in this type of problems \cite{Aufiero_2stipendi, PP_susca}) and is fully specified by the coefficients $(A,\B,C)$.
 These are obtained by solving the system of equations in Eq.~\eqref{eq:ABC_sistemone_generale}, which depends on the distribution $P(\x)$ and on mixed correlators among the vector components up to fourth order.
 As follows from Eq.~\eqref{eq:s=2ac-b2/2}, the system to solve is nonlinear and generally admits multiple solutions, including the trivial one $(A,\B,C)=(0,\mathbf{0},0)$.
 In addition, some real solutions may yield $\sqrt{s}=2AC-\sum_{\ell=1}^d B_\ell^2/2<0$, which are unphysical since, by Eq.~\eqref{eq:s=2ac-b2/2}, this would imply $\Im (\lambda^*)>0$, and the integrals in Eqs.~\eqref{eq:saddle_point_hrho} and \eqref{eq:saddle_point_lambda} would diverge.
 Accordingly, we restrict to real $(A,\B,C)$ with $\sqrt{s}>0$.
 In Sections~\ref{sec:res_isotropic_dist} and \ref{sec:results_iid} we prove that such solution exists in any dimension $d$ for broad classes of distributions $P(\x)$, and determine the corresponding coefficients explicitly.
 For more general distributions $P(\x)$ outside these classes, closed-form solutions for the coefficients may be out of reach, but the system can always be solved numerically.
 In Section~\ref{sec:results_general} we indeed perform extensive numerical simulations, solving the system numerically and finding solutions that satisfy the above conditions in all cases considered.

 As noted above, the system may admit multiple solutions.
 In particular, it is apparent from the structure of Eq.~\eqref{eq:ABC_sistemone_generale} that if $(A,\B,C)$ is a real solution, then $(-A,-\B,-C)$ is also a solution.
 Together with the condition $\sqrt{s}=2AC-\sum_{\ell=1}^d B_\ell^2/2>0$, which requires $A$ and $C$ to have the same sign, this implies that their overall sign is fixed up to a convention.
 We therefore select the solution with $A>0$ and $C>0$.
 As we will see in Section~\ref{sec:eigenvector}, this choice simply fixes the same (positive) sign for all components of the associated top eigenvector, in full agreement with the Perron–Frobenius theorem.
+In Appendix~\ref{sec:appendix_A}, we provide an interpretation of the coefficients $(A,\B,C)$ in terms of an exact finite-rank decomposition of the spectral problem.
 In the next section, we extend the analysis to the associated top eigenvector and derive the distribution of its components $T(u)$.